Lighthouse says 100. Reality says 60.

 • Limited Core Web Vitals fixes

-With your own code, adding FAQ schema is a few lines of JSON-LD in the page head.
-Setting up hreflang for three languages is a handful of <link> tags.
-Customizing your sitemap means editing an XML file.
-Fixing a favicon takes 30 seconds.
-These are not complex engineering tasks.
-They are basic web operations that every hosting platform supports out of the box.
+Once you have the code, adding FAQ schema is a few lines of JSON-LD.
+Setting up hreflang for three languages is three <link> tags.
+Customizing your sitemap is editing an XML file.
+Fixing a favicon takes 30 seconds because you control the headers.
+These are not hard engineering problems.
+They are basic web operations that every static host supports by default.

 Frequently Asked Questions